 TEXT: TEAM ART SOUL LIFE

 Mumbai Gallery Weekend (MGW) makes a triumphant return this year offering far more to the amateur aesthetes, who descend here for a dose of the best art they can find.
 Thanks to its cheery patronage of the fine arts, it began in 2012 as a collaborative initiative bythe city’s leading contemporary art galleries.
 The aim was to inject fresh energy into the art scene in Mumbai.
 The scope of MGW has evolved over time to include new galleries and cultural spaces.
 The endeavour, however, has remained the same – to bring together potential art collectors and enthusiasts in order to broaden the reach and relevance of contemporary art.
 Currently, in its tenth edition, the event—an annual fixture on the city’s cultural calendar—has witnessed several uncertainties during the COVID-19 pandemic.
 This year too, the art showcase was to take place in January, but due to the Omicron wave, it was shifted to February.
 But now 23 galleries —from both midtown and South Mumbai—have opened their doors to art enthusiasts with new exhibitions of contemporary art.
 The Directors / Curators of six museums in India also came together to discuss the future of their institutions.
-They talked about how a variety of public and private museums are strategizing in unprecedented times and with evolving audience expectations as part of Mumbai Gallery Weekend 2022.
+They talked about how a variety of public and private museums are strategizing in unprecedented times and with evolving audience expectations as part of art magazine Mumbai Gallery Weekend 2022.

 To start, Kamalnayan Bajaj Art Gallery presented Ufuq, a special tribute exhibition to the late artist Zarina Hashmi curated by Dr Arshiya Lokhandwala.
 Ufuq or horizon in Urdu is a 2001 woodcut by the artist in which she views “the horizon as the ultimate goal of the travelling soul.”
 Being one of the first feminist artists from South Asia to work within a minimalist repertoire, Zarina’s vast body of work relates to the contested world order of borders, boundaries, and disputed territories in which her memories are represented as maps and constellations.
 Artists participating in the exhibition are Anita Dube, Ankush Safaya, Astha Butail, Hemali Bhuta, Mithu Sen, Parul Gupta, Shaurya Kumar, Shambhavi Singh, Shreyas Karle, and Waqas Khan.
 Galerie Mirchandani + Steinruecke presents “Where do we come from?”, Sosa Joseph’s third solo exhibition at the gallery — on view from January 13 to February 26, 2022 — in which she presents a body of 15 new oil on canvas paintings that were completed between 2019-21.
 Joseph was born and raised in a village in southern Kerala, in a house right by the river.
 “For us, it all began with the river.
 It flowed through us every day, every moment”, she says.
 “The present body of work is my visual exploration of this riverine world, where my memory begins.
 The river’s ecosystem inspired my imagination, intensified my experience of nature, informed my worldview, influenced my aesthetic, and even gave me my sense of colours and textures.
 I am deeply thankful.
 Apart from the geography, the motifs herein seem to recall people and events I knew of, and therefore seem narrative in some sense.
 However, portraiture or storytelling is not my motive here.
 It’s a remembrance of the riverine aesthetic that swathed and swamped my early existence.
 In that sense, these canvases are largely landscapes, thought of reminiscence.”
 Sosa says she was always interested in painting, not graphics, or sculpture.
 She prefers to paint than to comment.
 She explains that her imagery, which from the works in the studio includes, a Pieta like figure of a women holding the body of her dead son, a mad patriarch, a traffic accident, a poem by Bertolt Brecht about infanticide, and a rural scene with cricket and ducks, arises out of the colours and the forms of the paint, which she physically moulds on the canvas like clay, or Expressionist plasticine.